jmchandonia/CORAL/README.md

 # generix_prototype
-Prototype for the GeneriX project.
+Prototype for the GeneriX project...